Frequently asked questions about weddings

 How long is the ceremony?

-It takes approximately 25 to 30 minutes to complete the ceremony.
+It takes approximately 30 minutes to complete the ceremony.

 When can the ceremony take place?